SME | Published on June 25, 2024

 “We were happy to find that no remedial system or relocation was necessary,” says Wes.
 “It was a no-cost solution, and it didn’t slow the schedule.”
 The facility upgrade was completed, giving its capacity a crucial boost and supporting the economic expansion in the Jeffersonville area.

-You can listen to SME’s Wes Hemp and Lochmueller Group’s Justin Ramirez relay the River Ridge Commerce Center WWTP Expansion story on our podcast.
+You can listen to SME’s Wes Hemp and Lochmueller Group’s Justin Ramirez discuss the River Ridge Commerce Center WWTP Expansion story on our podcast.